yaroze/oci-fcos/README.md

 I'd love to have a RAC at home, just to play with it, but you know...
 I don't have much tim€ for that :D

-So if I have the opportunity to have a small DBaaS, at least I can take that as an opportunity to learn APEX or have 20GB of storage for free.
+So if I have the opportunity to have a small DBaaS, at least I can take that as an opportunity to learn APEX and have 20GB of storage for free.

-I can also run an XE on a VM for cheap if I spin a burstable instance...
+I can also run an XE on a VM for very cheap if I spin a burstable instance...

-Either way, like any business, they need to make money out of the services they provide, so... everyone's price list is public AFAIK, so there is choice.
+Either way, like any business, they need to make money out of the services they provide, so... it's kinda easy to start spending a few Euros every month, even on OCI.

 I'm not into doing the same for AWS or Azure, at least for now.